sloul1/arduino_based_solar_tracker/README.md

  - 🔴 Red LED is blinking when the system is tracking for the best light source.
  - 🟢🟡 Both green and yellow LEDs are lit simultaneously when the light source tracking is optimal.

+## Button for ISR
+- Microswitch push button
+- Resistor and a capacitor for debouncing???

 ## ISR Interrupt Service Routine reset

 System can be resetted and initialized to start by pushing button for three seconds period.